Judge accepts insanity plea deal for man in face-biting case - NewsBreak

 He has claimed he was fleeing a demon when the attack happened.

-Craig Trocino, a University of Miami law professor, said that finding Harrouff not guilty by reason of insanity would effectively be a life sentence because “it’s highly unlikely” that they would risk releasing a killer as notorious as Harrouff.
+If the judge agrees he was insane, Harrouff will be committed to a secure mental hospital until doctors and a judge agree that he is no longer dangerous.
+Craig Trocino, a University of Miami law professor, said it would effectively be a life sentence because “it’s highly unlikely” that they would risk releasing a killer as notorious as Harrouff.

+If convicted, Harrouff will be sentenced to life in prison without the possibility of parole; prosecutors waived the death penalty.

-Harrouff’s parents and others said he had acted strangely for weeks.
+Harrouff’s parents, who are divorced, and others said he had acted strangely for weeks.
 His parents had set up an appointment for him to be evaluated, but the attack occurred first.